bvda/sw4bed-01/exercises/lesson-02.md

 #### macOS
 Installing Docker on a macOS system should straightforward, just follow https://docs.docker.com/desktop/mac/install/ and you should be up and running in no time.

-However, if you are sporting a M1 chip, you will be required to use Rosetta.
+However, if you are sporting an Apple Chip, be sure to get correct version of Docker Desktop.

 #### Linux
 Running Linux?
 Then you are a bit on your own.
 Check out https://docs.docker.com/engine/install/ and find the installation instructions for your distribution.